-You surely must have come across a lot of experiments with sulphuric acid.
+You must have come across a lot of experiments with sulphuric acid.
 Haven’t you?
-But, have you ever put it directly in water?
+So, is it ever put it in the water?
 NO!
-Never ever do that!
-Why?
+Never ever!
+But why?
 Let’s find out.
-In this chapter, we will read all about sulphuric acid and its properties.
-In the end, we will also look at its uses.
-Let us first start with what it is.
+In the following section, we will read all about sulphuric acid and its properties.
+After that, we will look at its uses.
+So let us first start with what it is.

 What is Sulphuric Acid?

-Sulphuric acid or as we write it, H2SO4, is an odourless and colourless, oily liquid that is very corrosive.
-People named it Oil of Vitriol.
+Sulphuric acid also spelt as sulfuric acid or H2SO4 is an odourless, colourless, oily liquid.
+Also, it is very corrosive.
+Another name for it is Oil of Vitriol.
 On account of its wide applications, it has alluded as the ‘King of Chemicals’.
-We can find it in both combined and free state.
+Moreover, we can find it in both combined and free state.

 Browse more Topics under The P Block Elements